 - Teepees were portable houses made by the plain Indians.

 - Plank Houses were built by the Pacific Northwestern tribes of Native Americans.

-- Hogans were permanent houses built by the Navajo tribe of Southwest.
+- Hogans were permanent houses built by the Navajo tribe of the Southwest.

 33. What did Native Americans Eat – Native American Foods

-- Corn or maize, beans and squash are considered as heart of the Native American’s diet.
+- Corn or maize, beans, and squash are considered the heart of the Native American’s diet.

-- It is believed that cuisines of the United States have been followed foods of indigenous people, like cornbread, blueberry, cranberry, mush, turkey and hominy.
+- It is believed that cuisines of the United States have roots in the foods of indigenous people, like cornbread, blueberry, cranberry, mush, turkey, and hominy.